cristianpark/raspberrypi-data-assets-management/README.md

-# Data Assets Management in Raspberry Pi
+# Data Assets Management on Raspberry Pi
-The main pain point I want to address by this initiative is to better organize my data assets, as well as keep a clear picture of the backup strategy of the important datasets.
+As we all do in this convoluted yet exciting world we live in, I own at least 10 devices where I have seggragated data without any clear data approach -something I'd like to tackle either here or separatedly in my blog posts htts://cristianpark.wordpress.com- and my data world is becoming messy and the changes in 3D world don't help much so I think it's time for me to take action on that while playing around with my raspbery and elaborate a software product from scratch on my own (or with people that'd like to jump in and get hands on).

-The initial idea behind this project is to come up with a web-based solution self hosted in a Raspberry Pi 5 in my local network that allows me to keep my data assets on track, having a proper inventory of them in a general sense.
+The initial idea behind this project is to come up with a web-based solution self-hosted on a Raspberry Pi 5 in my local network that allows me to keep my data assets on track, having a proper inventory of them in a general sense, learning a thing or two in the process.

+## The Need Behind This

-Possible Implementations:
+## Possible Implementations:
 🚀 1.
 Rclone + SQLite (DIY Solution)
 🧭 2.
 Recoll (Search & Indexing)
 📂 3.
 Tracker (File Indexer)